-Handling Domestic Violence Trials in the Morris County Superior Court
+Handling Domestic Violence Trials in the Morris County Family Court

-In order to obtain a final restraining order in NJ, the plaintiff must prove by a preponderance of the evidence that a predicate act of domestic violence occurred, that there is a prior history of domestic violence, and that he or she is reasonable to be in fear for their safety and needs the protection of the courts.
+In order to obtain a final restraining order in Morris County or anywhere else in New Jersey for that matter, the plaintiff must prove by a preponderance of the evidence that a predicate act of domestic violence occurred, that there is a prior history of domestic violence, and that he or she is reasonable to be in fear for their safety and needs the protection of the courts.
 The plaintiff can do that through testimony and other evidence such as text messages, voicemails, emails, photos, hospital records, police reports, and other witnesses.
 The trial is held before a Superior Court judge in the family division who will make findings of fact and law and either dismiss the TRO or issue a final restraining order.

 Can I Appeal a Restraining Order in Mount Olive Township?